Buzzvil/buzz-sdk-samples/README_EN.md

         /**
          * Initialize BuzzAd.
          * BuzzAd.init have to be called prior to other methods.
-         * app_key : get from publisher admin
+         * app_key : Unique key value for publisher.
+Please find it on your BuzzAd dashboard.
-         * this : context
+         * this : Context
          */
         BuzzAd.init("app_key", this);